FThompson/Gamepads.js/README.md

 * The HTML5 Gamepad API may perform differently between browsers.
 Tested only on Ubuntu 18.10 with Chrome (71) and Firefox (64).
 Firefox considers XB1 triggers and D pad to be axes instead of buttons, and they are incorrectly picked up as `joystickmove` events. `StandardMapping` will also need to be updated to reflect this difference.
 * Tested only with an Xbox One controller.
 Many gamepads share the same standard layout and likely work without additional configuration, but non-standard gamepads will need to be mapped by users of this module.
+* Uses ES6 features, but the HTML5 Gamepad API is new itself so this module should not need to be compiled with Babel or similar.

 # TODO #

+* Support additional browsers beyond Chrome.
+* Button mappings for common controllers
 * Haptic Actuator support.
 Currently an experimental API internally, so a different implementation may be required per browser engine.
-* Button mappings for common controllers
+* Add a `gamepads.supported` flag to indicate that the Gamepad API is not supported by a browser.